 Board of Directors

-|Dr Ngeyi Ruth Kanyongolo
+Dr. Ngeyi Ruth Kanyongolo

 Director of the Board

-|Dr Ngeyi Ruth Kanyongolo has a PhD from the University of Warwick (UK), a Masters degree in Law from the University of London (UK) and a law degree from the University of Malawi.
-She specialises in the study of Labour, Social Security; Business, Women and law.
-She has published widely on women and law especially in relation to equality in politics, employment, business and social security.
-She is a senior Lecturer in Law at the Faculty of Law, University of Malawi.
-She has consulted widely including for UNDP, UN Women; ILO; MIM; ODI; NDI; UNFPA;WIEGO, Gender Links and Urgent Action Fund.
-She serves as a director on the Boards of Standard Bank, Malawi; Tilitonse Foundation, Malawi; University of Zimbabwe Women’s Law Centre and Equality Effect of Canada and is a Guarantor of SASPEN, a regional grouping on Social Security in Africa
+Dr. Ngeyi Ruth Kanyongolo is a Senior Lecturer in Law at the Faculty of Law, University of Malawi.
+She specialises in the study of Labour, Social Security, Business, Women and law especially in relation to equality in politics.
+She has consulted widely including for UNDP, UN Women, ILO, ODI, NDI, WIEGO, Gender Links and Urgent Action Fund.
+She serves as a Director on the Boards of Standard Bank, Malawi; University of Zimbabwe Women’s Law Centre and Equality Effect of Canada and is a Guarantor of SASPEN, a regional grouping on Social Security in Africa

 Core Management Team